 Former Wirecard CFO released on bail after three months in prison

-Burkhard Ley was one of four former executives of the German payments company who were arrested in July following the group’s collapse
+Burkhard Ley is one of four former executives of the German payments company arrested in July following the group’s collapse

-A logo of the financial services company Wirecard is seen prior to the company’s annual press conference in Aschheim near Munich in Germany on April 25th 2019.
-Photograph: EPA/LUKAS BARTH-TUTTAS
+Munich prosecutors are still searching for Wirecard’s former chief operating officer Jan Marsalek, who disappeared shortly after the company disclosed on June 18th it was missing €1.9bn in cash.
+Photograph: EPA

 Wirecard’s former chief financial officer Burkhard Ley, who held the role for more than a decade, has been released on bail after spending more than three months in police custody, Munich prosecutors said on Monday.